 Chemical investigation

 Proximate analysis of the grasses was done according to the Association of Official Analytical Collaboration International (AOAC, 2000).
 The dry matter (DM) was calculated by keeping the samples in forced air oven till constant weight.
 The crude protein (CP) was measured by Kjeldhal apparatus.
 Ash was calculated by burning the samples in furnace.
-The neutral detergent fiber (NDF) and acid detergent fiber (ADF) were determined by the method as described by van Soest et al. (1991).
+The neutral detergent fiber (NDF) and acid detergent fiber (ADF) were determined by the method as described by van Soest et al., (1991).

 3. results and discussion